D7039E-E7032E/Project-Report/README.md

 ### The Turtlebot
 <p>
-A Turtlebot 3 Burger is going to be used to solve the given problem, this is mainly because it was provided by the Luleå University of Technology but also due to its size and components that follow with it.
+A Turtlebot 3 Burger was the hardware selected to solve the given problem, this is mainly because it was provided by the Luleå University of Technology but also due to its size and components that follow with it.
 </p>
 <p>
 On top of it, there's a 360 Laser Distance Sensor LDS-01 LIDAR, that is going to be used for gathering coordinate points of the surroundings.
 The LIDAR is connected to a Raspberry Pi 3 Model B, which is going to do all the computing on the Turtlebot.
 This includes packaging, sending the gathered data to a central station and make sure that the Turtlebot is not exploring an area that it or another Turtlebot has already explored.
 The Raspberry Pi should also create a personal map with the points that the Turtlebot has gathered.
 The Raspberry Pi is connected to an OpenCR1.0 board that is going to control the motors and actuators of the wheels.